ZexuanZhao/gpu-accelerated-allSite-variant-calling-pipeline/README.md

  - In snakemake command line (see below), `[mem]` should not be more than 80% of the physical memory.
  - In case `haplotypecaller` throws overflow error, check the bam files for regions with extremely high mapping depth.
 Mask those repetitive regions.
  - Due to unknown reason the GPU steps will fail at a rare chances, and therefore the `--retries` option is suggested.
+ - Until Nov 17 2025, `haplotypecaller` implemented in NVIDIA's Clara Parabricks does not support polyploid samples, and therefore regular GATK4 installed from conda is used for polyploid samples.